"The Nissan Juke looks like nothing else on the road... if only it could be a little more exciting to drive."

 Value for money

-The Juke comes in six specification levels - Visia, Acenta, Acenta Sport Acenta premium, Tekna and Nismo.
-All add useful extras to an already decent list of standard equipment, with the Nismo offering a performance advantage, too.
-All specs are good value and come with desirable alloy wheels and air-conditioning, while the top-spec Tekna adds leather upholstery, keyless start and a reversing camera.
-The mid-range Acenta model offers a hands-free telephone connection, a USB port for music, plus climate and cruise control, all as standard.
-Nissan Jukes should also hold their value well when it comes time to make a good used car deal.
+The Juke comes in six specifications – Visia, Acenta, n-tec, Acenta Premium, Nismo and Tekna.
+Each model adds useful optional accessories to the already excellent list of standard equipment, with the Nismo adding that little bit extra performance appeal, too.
+All specs are decent value and come fitted with desirable alloy wheels and air-conditioning, while the top-of-the-range Tekna adds leather seats, keyless start and a reversing camera.
+The mid-range Acenta model also offers a hands-free Bluetooth mobile phone connection, a USB port for music, plus climate and cruise control, all as standard.
+Nissan Jukes should also hold their value well in the used car market thanks to the model's popularity and desirability.

-None of the Juke's engines provide great fuel efficiency.
-Even the 1.5-litre diesel returns only 55.4mpg and emits 124 g/km of CO2, with no engine qualifying for tax free status.
-If fuel efficiency is what you're looking for in a car, there are other places to look, especially in the supermini segment.
-However, the fact that the resale values of the car look to be strong over three years colud mean that you'll make up for the lack of efficiency when it comes to resale time.
+Unfortunately, none of the Juke's engines are particularly efficient.
+Even the 1.5-litre diesel returns only 55.4mpg and emits 124g/km of CO2, with no engine in the range qualifying for tax-free emissions status.
+If fuel efficiency is what you're looking for in a car, there are better places to look, especially in the supermini segment, which does make the Juke more of a case of style over substance.
+However, the fact that the resale values of the car look to be strong over three years could mean that you'll make up for the lack of efficiency when it comes to resale time.